anderssandstrom/ecmc_avs_fat_sat/README.md

 ```

 #### Start ioc for stepper axis:
-An EPICS ioc needs to be started in order to control the hardware.
+An EPICS ioc (input/output controller) needs to be started in order to control the hardware.
 The "fat_sat.script" file contains configurations of hardware for running a stepper axis with a pythron motor.
 ```
 iocsh.bash fat_sat.script
 ```